Changissnz/selfinterest/README.md

 with the undeniable changes, arguably called improvements, being the means for the objectives that serve those motives.
 It can be argued that human beings are inconsiderate to inevitable suffering when they prioritize their objectives.
-Priority matters for capability, and although capability is relative, the utilization of capability against the incapable bears objective effects, usually much to the chagrin of the incapable.
+Priority matters for capability, and although the status of capability is relative, the utilization of capability against the incapable bears objective effects, usually much to the chagrin of the incapable.